-Another favourite is the Christmas Market at Schönbrunn Palace or you could try the more modern Winter Market at the Museum Quarter.
+Another favourite is the Christmas Market at Schönbrunn Palace, or you could try the more modern Winter Market at the Museum Quarter.

 Other Advent markets scattered around the city are typically Viennese in style and generally cater more to locals, taking place predominantly in the German language.

-These markets are actually great if you want to get a more ‘Austrian’ experience although you can’t go wrong with any of Vienna’s Christmas markets, big or small, local or international.
+These markets are actually great if you want to get a more ‘Austrian’ experience, although you can’t go wrong with any of Vienna’s Christmas markets, big or small, local or international.

-Get more information on dates, times and things to see in Salzburg with my Salzburg Christmas market guide.
+Get more information on dates, times and things to see in Salzburg with my Salzburg Christmas Market guide.

-If you’re looking for hotels near the Salzburg Christmas market, I have shared a list of where to stay.
+If you’re looking for hotels near Salzburg Christmas market, I have shared a list of where to stay.

-For full details, read my Innsbruck Christmas market guide that includes dates, opening times and locations for 7 festive Advent markets in Innsbruck.
+For full details, read my Innsbruck Christmas Market guide that includes dates, opening times and locations for 7 festive Advent markets in Innsbruck.

 Book one of my recommended hotels near Innsbruck Christmas market to be conveniently located during your stay.

 Graz Christmas Market – Another wonderfully traditional Austrian Christmas market is to be found in the city of Graz.
 This charming smaller city is filled with festive cheer, and the Christmas markets are no exception.

 Few people get to visit Hallstatt Christmas Market as it’s a unique event that only runs for one day each year.

-Get all the details and dates for Klagenfurt Christmas Market in my guide, updated for 2022.
+Get all the details and dates for Klagenfurt Christmas Market in my guide, updated for 2023.